There are various reasons why directors of property investment companies may wish to reduce the level of detail that is available on public record.

 The advantages of using FRS105

-The advantage is the reduced disclosure.
-The only notes in the accounts will be any guarantees, contingencies and commitments which the company is connected with, and any advances, loans or guarantees with the directors.
+The main advantage is the reduced disclosure required.
+The only notes in the accounts will be any guarantees, contingencies and commitments which the company is connected with, and any advances, loans or guarantees with the directors, plus the number of staff.
 It is particularly worth noting that loans to the company from the directors, or from other related entities, are not required to be disclosed.

 The disadvantages of using FRS105